“The Agawam Solar project provides HP Hood with a competitive advantage through lower cost power.”

 - Mike Suever, Senior Vice President, HP Hood

-The Agawam Solar project is located on 10 acres of a capped and closed landfill built up on the site of a former driving range in Agawam, Mass.
+The Agawam Landfill solar project is located on 10 acres of a capped and closed landfill built up on the site of a former driving range in Agawam, Mass.

 The Main Street array, operational since 2013, has an installed capacity of 1.8 megawatts.